 - Registered Nursing License in the state you are training

-- Critical Care Experience- at a minimum one year but usually more
+- Critical Care Experience- at a minimum of one year but usually more

-- Overall GPA of 3.0 or above-3.4 is becoming the average for those accepted
+- An overall GPA of 3.0 or above – 3.4 is becoming the average for those accepted

-- Combined Minimum GRE of 300 or better
+- A combined Minimum GRE of 300 or better

 - TOEFL – Test for English as a Foreign Language if required

 - Course Prerequisites-including, but not limited to anatomy and physiology, biology, nursing research, or statistics